Learning to draw? The library is probably your first stop if you’re on a budget.

 The American Drawing Book

 The American drawing-book: A manual for the amateur, and basis of study for the professional artist.
-Especially adapted to the use of public and private schools, as well as home instruction by John Gadsby Chapman.
-Speaking of self-explanatory titles…
+Specially adapted to the use of public and private schools, as well as home instruction by John Gadsby Chapman.

 A Progressive Drawing Book For Beginners